 When you enroll at Riccarton Clinic, you have the opportunity to see any of our doctors but at some point you should choose a particular doctor and you should aim to book appointments with this doctor whenever you need healthcare advice.
 Over time, you and that doctor will hopefully establish a good working relationship, which is an important aspect of General Practice.

 For your routine visits, medication reviews, prescriptions, and other related needs, such as medical examinations, we ask that you book an appointment in advance with your regular GP.
+If your GP authorises it you will be able to order repeat prescriptions between visits - this can be done online or in person.

 Should you wish to change your regular doctor for another at Riccarton Clinic please ask reception to do this and you then book appts with this doctor instead